artemis-sbs/sbs_utils/sphinx/tutorials/simple_ai.rst

-Add a task to do np targeting AI
+Add a task to do npc targeting AI
 ===================================